-Late Payment Fee A late fee of fifty dollars (\$50) will be assessed each month on all outstanding tuition and fees balances until payment is received in full, except when the late payment is caused by a delay in either private or public student loan disbursement, through no fault of the student.
-Registration Reinstatement Fee \$50.00 (one-time fee) upon the student's return to the University.
-Returned Check Fee Returned check fee shall be \$25.
-For each subsequent returned check fee for the same installment an additional \$25 fee will be charged.
-The outstanding obligation and the returned check fee must be paid in cashier's check or money order.
+Late Payment Fee A late fee of Fifty Dollars (\$50.00), or as permitted by law whichever is less, will be assessed each month on all outstanding tuition and fees balances until payment is received in full, except when the late payment is caused by a delay in either private or public student loan disbursement, through no fault of the student.
+Registration Reinstatement Fee Fifty Dollars (\$50.00) fee upon the student's return to the University.
+Returned Check Fee Returned check fee shall be Twenty-Five Dollars (\$25.00).
+For each subsequent returned check fee for the same installment, an additional Twenty-Five Dollars (\$25.00) fee will be charged.
+The outstanding obligation and the returned check fee must be paid by cashier's check or money order.
 After a student has two returned checks during their program at CHSU, the student will be required to make all university payments for the remainder of their attendance via a cashier's check or money order only.
 Missing/Lost/Stolen Student ID Card There is no charge for issuance of the initial Student ID Card.
-However, lost, stolen, misplaced or abused cards must be reported immediately and replaced by the Business Office at a cost of twenty dollars (\$20)/time to the student.
-Copying/Printing Fees Copy machines and printers are available for students to use.
-All printing can be done from any of the seven computers located in the library, as well as, a student's own personal laptop.
-Students will be charged a nominal fee for printing.
+However, lost, stolen, misplaced or abused cards must be reported immediately and replaced by the Business Office at a cost of Twenty Dollars (\$20.00)/time to the student.
+Copying/Printing Fees CHSU provides each student with a Twenty-Five Dollar (\$25.00) printing credit each year.
+Copy machines and printers are available for students to use across campus.
+Additional printing costs for students may be up to \$0.10 per page.